 Our proof of this theorem is PDE theoretic, and considers first the case that $g$ is a positive function of class $C^{1, 1}$.
-The theorem for non-negative $g$ of class $C^{0, \alpha}$ follows by approximation, based on the estimates we establish.
-In the case of positive $g$ of class $C^{1, 1}$, the argument is based on: (i) a construction, using a simple mountain pass lemma, of uniformly energy bounded min-max solutions $u_{\e}$ to inhomogeneous Allen--Cahn equations $-\e \Delta u + \e^{-1}W^{\prime}(u) = \sigma g$ for small $\e >0$, where $\sigma$ is a fixed normalising constant and $W$ is a fixed double-well potential, and (ii) a proof of regularity of any limit-varifold $V$ that arises from a sequence $(u_{\e_{j}})$ of such solutions---in fact from any Morse-index bounded, energy bounded sequence of solutions---when $\e_{j} \to 0^{+}.$ Parts of $V$ may be minimal (i.e.\ have zero mean curvature), but regularity of $V$ ensures that minimal portions, if there are any, can be smoothly excised.
+The theorem for non-negative Lipschitz $g$ follows by approximation, based on the estimates we establish.
+In the case of positive $g$ of class $C^{1, 1}$, the argument is based on: (i) a construction, using a simple mountain pass lemma, of a min-max solution $u_{\e}$ to the inhomogeneous Allen--Cahn equation $-\e \Delta u + \e^{-1}W^{\prime}(u) = \sigma g$ satisfying appropriate bounds independent of $\e$, where $\e>0$ is small, $\sigma$ is a fixed normalising constant and $W$ is a fixed double-well potential; and (ii) a proof of regularity of any limit-varifold $V$ that arises, in the limit $\e_{j} \to 0^{+},$ from a sequence $(u_{\e_{j}})$ of such solutions---in fact from any sequence of bounded solutions $u_{\e_{j}}$ with uniform Morse-index and energy upper bounds.
+Parts of $V$ may be minimal (i.e.\ have zero mean curvature), but regularity of $V$ ensures that minimal portions, if there are any, can be smoothly excised.
 The remaining part of $V$ is a mean-curvature $g$ hypersurface $M$ as desired, unless $V$ is entirely supported on a minimal hypersurface, a possibility we do not rule out.
 If this possibility arises and $V$ is a minimal hypersurface $M_{0}$ (with multiplicity, necessarily, even integer valued and locally constant), we appeal to PDE techniques again.
-Working at the level of the Allen--Cahn approximation, we use a semi-linear gradient flow with carefully chosen initial data constructed from $M_{0}$ to produce, for each $j$, a stable solution $v_{\e_{j}}$ to the above Allen--Cahn equation satisfied by $u_{\e_{j}}$, in such a way that the sequence $(v_{\e_{j}})$ leads to a non-trivial limit-varifold that is not entirely supported on a minimal hypersurface.
+Working at the level of the Allen--Cahn approximation, we use a semi-linear gradient flow (the Allen--Cahn flow) with carefully chosen initial data constructed from $M_{0}$ to produce, for each $j$, a stable solution $v_{\e_{j}}$ to the above Allen--Cahn equation (with $\e = \e_{j}$) in such a way that the sequence $(v_{\e_{j}})$ leads to a non-trivial limit-varifold that is not entirely supported on a minimal hypersurface.
 This new limit-varifold is regular by (ii), and after excision of its minimal portions we again obtain a mean-curvature $g$ hypersurface $M$ as desired.\end{footnotesize}}